 ADDING SALES TRANSACTIONS AND ADDING PAYMENTS

-Adding Sales transactions is the same for both STANDARD and PLUS org.
-However, Applying Payment feature is only available to PLUS orgs.
+Adding Sales transactions is the same for both Standard and Plus organizations.
+However, Applying Payment feature is only available to Plus organizations.

 Here's how you Apply Payments to Sales Transactions.